Former UA Million Dollar Band director ‘Doc’ Ferguson dies at 85

 The obituary states: "Jim remained an ardent student of all subjects for his lifetime.
 In the weeks preceding his death he had decided he was going to learn to play piano like Dr. John.
 He was doing very well on the piece, 'Just a Closer Walk with Thee.'"

-In the years since “Doc,” as his Million Dollar Band members affectionately called him, Ferguson frequently returned to Tuscaloosa to direct various editions of the UA Alumni Band and to participate in other activities.
+"Doc," as his Million Dollar Band members affectionately called him, frequently returned to Tuscaloosa over the ensuing decades to conduct various editions of the UA Alumni Band and to participate in other activities involving the Million Dollar Band and the university's School of Music.

+Ferguson was succeeded as Million Dollar Band director by his former assistant director, Kathryn Scott.
+She in turn was eventually succeeded by her former assistant director, Dr. Kenneth Ozzello, the band's current director.

 (0) comments